10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Pro Tips

 Set lunches (almuerzo) at local restaurants cost $1.50-2.50 USD for soup, main course, and a drink.
-Eat where office workers eat.
+Eat where the office workers eat.

 Radio taxis are safer than street hails.
 Use the Tigo Taxi app.